Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05c_Transferring_Literature-Based_Knowledge_(Zotero)_into_Your_Obsidian_Vault.md

 **Learning Objectives in this Exercise:**
 - Transfer knowledge from Zotero to Obsidian.
 - Process this knowledge using the **Zettelkasten method** in your Obsidian vault.
+- This task requires that you have a basic understanding of how Zotero works.

 ## Step 1: Prepare the Article in Zotero